-The District's Student Code of Conduct, part of Administrative Policy 3550, states: The unlawful manufacture, distribution, dispensing, possession or use of alcohol or any controlled substance, including medical marijuana, on District property, during District sponsored field trips, activities or workshops, or in any facility or vehicle owned or operated by the District is strictly prohibited.
+The District's Student Code of Conduct, part of Board Policy 3550, prohibits the use, possession, or distribution of narcotics or other controlled substances, including alcohol, while on the college premises or at college- sponsored events.
 A student may be suspended or expelled for violation of this policy.
-In enforcing this prohibition, the College Police will also enforce all federal and state underage drinking and drug laws.
+In enforcing this prohibition, the District and College Police will cooperate to also enforce all federal and state underage drinking and drug laws.

-Per Administrative Policy #3570, the District also prohibits the use of tobacco products and electronic delivery devices on campus or at college/district sponsored events.
+Per Board Policy #3570, the District also prohibits the use of tobacco products and electronic delivery devices on campus or at college/district sponsored events.